Empowering Young Leaders: The Future of the Church

-In 1924, 50% of mothers said they wanted their children to develop a loyalty to the church.
-By 1978, that number had dropped to just 22%.
+In 1924, 50% of mothers expressed a desire for their children to develop a loyalty to the church.
+By 1978, that number had plummeted to just 22%.
+This dramatic shift reflects more than a change in family values; it signals a growing disconnect between younger generations and the church.

-This dramatic shift reflects more than a change in family values — it signals a growing disconnect between younger generations and the church.
-But here’s the good news: when churches intentionally engage and empower young people, they don’t just reverse that trend — they flourish.
+But here’s the good news: when churches intentionally engage and empower young people, they don’t just reverse that trend; they flourish.

-The Church is not merely a building or a tradition-bound institution — it is the gathering of believers around Word and Sacrament, where Christ is truly present and active.
-It is the Body of Christ, sustained by grace through faith, and called to proclaim the Gospel to all nations.
+The Church is not merely a building or a tradition-bound institution.
+It is the gathering of believers around Word and Sacrament, where Christ is truly present and active.
+It is the Body of Christ, sustained by grace through faith and called to proclaim the Gospel to all nations.

-When the Church gets younger, it doesn’t lose its identity — it lives out its mission more fully.
+When the Church gets younger, it doesn’t lose its identity.
+Instead, it lives out its mission more fully.
 Younger generations' energy, creativity, and leadership are not distractions from the Church’s purpose; they are gifts that help the Church flourish.
 As young people are drawn into the life of the Church, they bring fresh expressions of faith, new ways of engaging the world, and a renewed urgency to share the hope of Christ.
 Here are three powerful reasons why:

 1. Fresh Energy and Innovation